 Dr. Maga is the author/co-author of 250 publications in international peer-reviewed journals, which obtained 11549 citations.
 His h-index is 56 (Google Scholar).
 He wrote four books for popularizing science and is active in scientific dissemination to the general public in newspapers, television, and in public events.
 He is a collector of antique microscopes.

 A Walk in the Exhibition

-This year we celebrate the 500th anniversary of the death of Raffaello Sanzio, born on April 6, 1483 in Urbino and died on April 6, 1520 in Rome at the age of 37.
-A great High Renaissance painter and architect, who with Leonardo and Michelangelo was known as the Trinity of High Renaissance Art.
+This year we celebrate the 500th anniversary of the death of Raffaello Sanzio, born on April 6, 1483, in Urbino and died on April 6, 1520, in Rome at the age of 37.
+A great High Renaissance painter and architect, Leonardo, and Michelangelo were known as the Trinity of High Renaissance Art.

 We are thrilled to share virtually with our audience A Walk in the Exhibition, the video of an extraordinary exhibition at the Scuderie del Quirinale in Rome which the Director of the Scuderie del Quirinale, Matteo Lafranconi, has graciously given us permission to show.
 The exhibition, curated by Director Matteo Lafranconi and Prof. Marzia Faietti, in collaboration with the Uffizi Gallery in Florence gives tribute to Raffaello’s great work and includes around 120 of his works.

 Former Director of the Department of Prints & Drawings At the Uffizi Gallery in Florence